Solicitor, Public Law and Human Rights

 Claire has also worked on anti-trafficking issues in the Balkans with the OSCE and as a human rights monitor for the EU in the Republic of Georgia.
 During her training contract, Claire completed a Certificate on Skills for Working with Survivors of Sexual Violence before volunteering on the National Rape Crisis Helpline.

-In addition to her legal qualifications, Claire has an LL.M International Human Rights Law from the University of Essex and a Postgraduate Diploma in Russian Language from the University of Glasgow.
+In addition to her legal qualifications, Claire holds an LL.M International Human Rights Law from the University of Essex and a Postgraduate Diploma in Russian Language from the University of Glasgow, both awarded with Distinction.

-Claire is a member of the Administrative Law Bar Association (ALBA), the Immigration Law Practitioners Association (ILPA) and the Police Actions Lawyers Group (PALG).
+Claire is a member of the Administrative Law Bar Association (ALBA) and the Police Actions Lawyers Group (PALG).